-- Variation in leg strength (one leg is stronger than the other), restless or abnormal gait, and sometimes leg cramps.
+- Variation in leg strength (one leg is stronger than the other), unusual or abnormal gait, and sometimes leg cramps.

-In severe cases, deformities of the legs or feet or spinal deformities can occur scoliosis Or lordosis (Al-Bazakh).
+In severe cases, deformities of the legs or feet or spinal deformities can occur like scoliosis Or lordosis (isthmus).

-This syndrome is often associated with poor urine and stool control.incontinence or fecal) and frequent urinary tract infections.
+This syndrome is often associated with poor control of urine and stool (incontinence or fecal incontinence) and frequent urinary tract infections.

 Symptoms in adults

-Constant pain in the back and legs is often severe and can spread to the genital area or rectum.
+Constant pain in the back and legs, which is often severe and can spread to the genital area or rectum.

-Sensory and motor weakness in the legs may lead to numbness, muscle wasting (atrophy) and fatigue after walking short distances.
+Sensory and motor impairment in the legs may lead to numbness, muscle wasting (atrophy) and fatigue after walking short distances.

 Intestinal and bladder dysfunction manifested by increased frequency or urgency of urination and constipation.

 How is tethered cord syndrome diagnosed in Turkey?